maldoinc/wireup/readme.md

 class Settings:
     pass

-# Async singleton with cleanup — no lru_cache, no app.state
+# Async singleton with cleanup
 @injectable
 async def database_factory(settings: Settings) -> AsyncIterator[AsyncConnection]:
     async with create_async_engine(settings.db_url).connect() as connection:
         yield connection

-# Scoped: one instance per request, shared within that request
+# Scoped: one instance for the duration of the current scope.
+# In a web request, that's the request.
+In a WebSocket, the connection.
+# In a CLI command, the command lifetime.
+In a worker job, the job.
 @injectable(lifetime="scoped")
 class RequestContext:
     def __init__(self) -> None: